trustoverip/tswg-acdc-specification/spec/spec.md

 The transaction state, `ts` field value shall be a string from a small finite set of strings that delimit the possible values of the transaction state for the Registry.
 For example, the state values for an issuance/revocation registry may be `issued` or `revoked`.

-#### Blindable state registry example
+#### Private (blinded) state registry example

-Consider blindable state revocation registry for ACDCs.
+Consider a blindable state revocation registry for ACDCs operated in blinded (private) mode.
 The transaction state can be one of two values, `issued`, or `revoked`.
-In this case, placeholder values of the empty, `` string for transaction state, `ts` and container SAID, `cd` fields is also employed to decorrelate the initialization.
+In this case, placeholder values of the empty, `` string for transaction state, `ts` and container SAID, `cd` fields are also employed to decorrelate the initialization.
 The Issuer with AID, `ECJp2wIGM9u2Edk-PLMZ1H4zpq06UecHwzy-K9FpNoRx` first creates one among many placeholder Registries by issuing the following transaction event:

 ```json
 {